TheClooneysPlayground/DeckBuilderKitPlayground/README.md

 - ✅ It gives you four more focus instantly.
 - ✅ It takes away one focus at the start of player's turns.
-- 🚧 If you have Artifact, when you play the card, then
+- ✅ If you have Artifact before you play the card, then
-- 1. It takes away your Artifact.
+    - ✅ 1.
+It takes away your Artifact.
-- 2. It does not add the Lose Focus effect.
+    - ✅ 2.
+It does not add the Focus Lost effect.
+- ✅ If you have Artifact after you play the card, then
+  - ✅ It only stops the Focus Lost effect, ONCE.

 ##### Technical Components